pklaschka/xd-localization-helper/README.md

 }
 ```

+#### JavaScript

 In your JavaScript code, you first have to initialize the helper.
-Since we've chose the default folder `lang` here, we simply achieve this by calling the asynchronous function `load()`:
+Since we've put our JSON files into the default folder `lang` in this example, we simply achieve this by calling the asynchronous function `LocalizationHelper.load()`:

 ```javascript
 const loc = require('xd-localization-helper');